Harriet Cohen: Relationship with Sir Arnold Bax

 On 23 September 1947, Bax's wife Elsa ("Elsita") died.
 Cohen probably expected to finally marry Bax after an affair that had now lasted 30 years.
 Events were to unfold quite differently.
 Bax did not initially inform Cohen about the death of his wife, a fact she was to discover in May 1948 whilst recording the music that Bax had written for the film Oliver Twist, when Elsa's will was published.
 A greater shock followed, when Bax revealed his secret twenty-year affair with Gleaves and his intention not to remarry.
-This was at a time when Cohen was losing prominence in Britain, and in May 1948 Cohen had an accident with a tray of glasses, which severed the artery in her right hand thus restricted her performing career for some years.
+This was at a time when Cohen was losing prominence in Britain, and in May 1948 Cohen had an accident with a tray of glasses, which severed the artery in her right hand thus restricting her performing career for some years.

 When Bax died on 3 October 1953, Cohen was deeply affected by his death.
 His will bequeathed half of his interest from his literary and musical compositions to Cohen for life, and half to Mary Gleaves.
 After their death his royalties and estate were to pass to his children.
 Cohen also kept the London property that Bax had bought for her – throughout Cohen's life Bax had financially assisted her.